 Various capital projects are currently being constructed and are expected to be placed in service over the next three years.
-The total estimated cost of these projects is approximately \$1,468,000.
-As of November 30, 2016, project commitments totaled \$966,000, of which \$678,553 has been incurred.
+The total estimated cost of these projects is approximately \$1,699,000.
+As of August 31, 2017, project commitments totaled \$1,160,600, of which \$916,118 has been incurred.
 These commitments include the construction of a replacement hospital on the Lake Forest Campus as agreed to in the 2010 affiliation agreement with Lake Forest Hospital.
 All governmental reviews, approvals and building permits have been received.
 Construction began in February 2015.
-Building occupancy and hospital opening are planned for the spring of 2018.
+Building occupancy and hospital opening is planned to be staggered in fiscal 2018.